Stoefff/Object-Oriented-Programming-17-18/Week01/README.md

 ## Niki's practical exercise - 21.02.08
 ### Method of grading
+Grading will be focused even more on good code, and not pure functionality
 #### Semester
-1. 4 Homeworks - 20% of final
+1. 4 Homeworks - `20%`
-2. 2 Exams - 10% weight of final
+2. 2 Exams - `10%`
-3. 1 Project - 30% of final
+3. 1 Project - `30%`
-**50% for 3 on exams for the above**
+**40% on exams and 50 % on homeworks for 3 for the above**

 #### Session
-1. Theory exam - 25% of final
+1. Theory exam - `15%`
-2. Practical exam - 15% of final
+2. Practical exam - `25%`
+There will be a homework defense which could take or give points
-**40% for 3 on the above**
+We chose one of the homeworks and they give us a task from it **40% for 3 on the above**

 ### Structures
-**The following things are in common between c and c++** There is 1 major difference between structs in c and c++
+**The following things are in common between c and c++** **There is 1 major difference between structures in c and c++** Simplified definition: `many data types in the same place in the memory`
 ```c++
 //Convention is that structures are written with caps case
 struct Student{